-Students have several opportunities to present in a small group of 2 or 3 over the course of the semester.
+Students have an opportunity to present in a small group of 2 or 3 on an assigned reading.
 Individual commentaries in a group presentation must connect and flow from collaborative preparation.
 Should students find that they disagree about points while preparing, that's fine; indicate the disagreement in the presentation as a talking point.

-Each group should prepare a brief outline (not more than 1 side of 1 page) of the main points to be raised in class; email the outline to me no later than 30 minutes before class so it can be posted on the Carmen page in advance of class and everyone has access to it.
+Each group should prepare a brief outline (not more than 1 side of 1 page) of the main points to be raised in class; email the outline to me no later than 30 minutes before class to enable posting on the Carmen page in advance of class so that everyone has access to it.